Healthy Chocolate Granola

 - Spread the mixture evenly onto the baking sheet, pressing down firmly.
 (This will help form those clusters.)

 - Bake for 25-35 minutes flipping the pan halfway through.
-Let cool completely on the countertop then break apart with your fingers.
+Let cool completely on the countertop then break apart with your fingers and adding the chocolate chips.

 - Store in a large jar or container.